AiTechEye/mesetec/README.md

 default distance: 30

 Object detector
-The object detects all kinds of object/entitys (except players) and sends a singnal, or choose kind of entity/object to detect
+It detects all kinds of object/entitys (except players) and sends a singnal, or choose kind of entity/object to detect

 Mese hack tool
-can send a signal to every mesecon node by punch it (if its not protected from you)
+it can send a signal to every mesecon node by punch it (if its not protected from you)

 Codelock
-the placer can always choose a code to use, and will automacly show when the placer clicks it. the placer can also code a kaycard (place on a codelock) instead of use the form. the card will only work with the placers codelocks with same code (the card saves owners name and code)
+the placer can always choose a code to use, and will automacly show in the form when the placer clicks it. the placer can also code a kaycard (place on a codelock) instead of use the form. the card will only work with the placers codelocks with same code (the card saves owners name and code)